 - They are in receipt of the working tax credit 4 week run on (the payment you get when you stop qualifying for Working Tax Credit.

 Parents are not eligible where they claim working tax credits and child tax credits at the same time

 - The guaranteed element of State Pension Credit

-- The child has a current statement of special educational needs (SEN) or an Education, Health and Care plan
+- have a current statement of special education needs (SEN) or an education, health and care (EHC) plan

 How to apply for your child’s free place

 You can apply online now at Knowsley Parent Portal, if you have any questions about your application or need support please contact our Early Years Placement Officer on 0151 443 5633, please note you need to create a separate application for each individual child you wish to claim for.

 When you have completed your online form if it is successful, you should receive confirmation and a code by email once your application has been processed, you will then be able to take this code to the childcare provider of your choice.